MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

-Firstly, we evaluate the models in offline mode, where the entire utterance of speech is provided as input in inference.
-Several key observations can be drawn from the results:

 \begin{itemize} \item The performance gap between clean and impaired visual conditions is obvious.
-This supports our motivation that the quality of visual cues significantly affects extraction performance. \item Both types of speaker bank under `Visual+SelfEnro' provide light but consistent performance improvements than Systems 1 especially with impaired visual cues.
-Between them, $\text{VP}_\text{Init}$ performs better than $\text{V}_\text{Init}$, highlighting the benefit of incorporating pre-enrolled speech during initialization.

-\item Among the four evaluation settings, `Visual+TgtEnro' serves as an idealized upper bound.
-The `Visual+SelfEnro' setting yields results similar to `Visual+PreEnro' and outperforms the `Visual Only' setting which performs the worst.
+This supports our motivation that the quality of visual cues significantly affects extraction performance. \item Compared to offline mode, system performance in online mode is generally lower.
+This is reasonable since the receptive field in online models is shorter, limiting the available information for extraction. \item MeMo with speaker bank under `Visual+SelfEnro' evaluation setting provides consistent performance improvements than System 1 under `Visual Only' setting, especially in online mode with impaired visual inputs.
+This demonstrating the superior effectiveness of self-enrollment and attentional momentum. \item Between two initialization methods, $\text{VP}_\text{Init}$ performs better than $\text{V}_\text{Init}$, especially in online mode with impaired visual cues, highlighting the benefit of incorporating multiple cues as reference information during initialization. \item Among the four evaluation settings, `Visual+TgtEnro' serves as an idealized upper bound.
+The `Visual+SelfEnro' setting yields results similar to `Visual+PreEnro' (sometimes `Visual+SelfEnro' is better) and outperforms the `Visual Only' setting which performs the worst.
 This indicates that MeMo effectively leverages speaker information from self-enrolled speech. \end{itemize}